Before his own world was upended, Franklin had doubts about charitable giving.

 “This charity needs to exist forever.”

 Every family facing a child’s cancer diagnosis encounters different challenges.
-Flexible support can mean the difference between coping and crisis – whether it’s covering housing costs, transportation, or other urgent needs.
+Flexible support can mean the difference between coping and being in the midst of a crisis – whether it’s covering housing costs, transportation, or other urgent needs.
 Helping Families is designed to be flexible in meeting those needs.
 For Franklin’s family, it meant covering their mortgage and expensive hospital parking.

 “We didn’t need Helping Families after the first two months,” Franklin explained.
 He was able to return to work, and Michelle had flexible employment throughout the next two and a half years of treatment.
-“But it was reassuring to know they were there if we needed them.”
+“It was reassuring to know the charity was there if we needed them.”

 “Before this, I was skeptical of charities,” Franklin said.
-“But with Helping Families Handle Cancer, donors can trust that social workers carefully vet each situation, and the money goes directly to people who truly requires it, covering exactly what each family requires.
-This is a charity that needs to exist forever.”
+“With Helping Families Handle Cancer, donors can trust that social workers carefully vet each situation, and the money goes directly to people who truly requires it, covering exactly what each family requires.”

 Stories like Gracie’s show what timely support can do: it gives families the stability to focus on what matters most – their child.